 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
-This and display ads allows me to keep the site up to date and give back.
-Thanks for reading!
+See my disclaimer for more information.
+This and display ads allow me to keep the site up to date and give back.

-Buenos Aires is a wonderful city with a number of interesting neighbourhoods, or barrios, to explore.
+Buenos Aires is a wonderful city with a number of interesting neighborhoods, or barrios, to explore.
 While studying Spanish here, I spent much of my free time getting lost in the streets of all the beautiful neighborhoods.
 Here are my favorites to explore, along with recommendations on where to stay in each.

-San Telmo is one of the oldest neighbourhoods in Buenos Aires, dating back to the 17th century.
+San Telmo is one of the oldest neighborhoods in Buenos Aires, dating back to the 17th century.
 It’s a beautiful area to stroll around with cobblestone streets, good places to eat and drink, and tango dancers performing on the street.

-There you can pick up interesting and unique arts and crafts, as well as yummy typical streets foods.
-Indulge yourself in some of Argentina’s best delicacies such as churros and parrillas grilling more meat then you could ever eat.
+There you can pick up interesting and unique arts and crafts, as well as yummy typical street foods.
+Indulge yourself in some of Argentina’s best delicacies, such as churros and parrillas, grilling more meat than you could ever eat.

 Recommended Hostel: America Del Sur is a chain of hostels in Buenos Aires that offers excellent quality.
 With modern decor and comfortable accommodation in the heart of San Telmo, this hostel is a great option.
 The staff are friendly and can help you plan your activities around Buenos Aires!

 Recommended Hotel: Tango de Mayo Hotel is in the heart of Avenida de Mayo, a short distance from the main historical attractions.
-This hotel was made from a renovated historical building, built in 1913 by the Italian Architect Fausto di Bacco.
+This hotel was made from a renovated historical building built in 1913 by the Italian Architect Fausto di Bacco.

 Palermo Soho features a great market every weekend where you can find unique clothing, crafts, and jewelry.
-But my favorite part about this neighbourhood is all the amazing graffiti you can see on the streets.
+But my favorite part about this neighborhood is all the amazing graffiti you can see on the streets.

-At night, head to neighbouring Palermo Hollywood to eat and drink.
-This area is Buenos Aires largest concentration of bars and restaurants, you can find anything there to meet your desires.
+At night, head to neighboring Palermo Hollywood to eat and drink.
+This area is Buenos Aire’s largest concentration of bars and restaurants; you can find anything there to meet your desires.

 Recommended Hotel: Home Hotel is aimed at the partying crowd drawn to late-night Palermo Hollywood.
 This 17-room hotel sits among the coolest bars and restaurants in the area.
 The decor in the hotel is gorgeous, and the hotel has excellent service.

-Many of the hostels and hotels in the city are in Monserrat, and it’s where I stayed for most of time in Buenos Aires.
+Many of the hostels and hotels in the city are in Monserrat, and it’s where I stayed for most of my time in Buenos Aires.
 I found the area safe and pleasant to walk around, even at night.

 I met so many great people here, as the staff creates an easy environment to socialize.
-Once a week they host an Asado night for all the guests, which was some of the best food I ate while in Buenos Aires.
+Once a week, they host an Asado night for all the guests, which was some of the best food I ate while in Buenos Aires.

-Recommended Hotel: Lemon Suites & Apartments is a great option if you’re looking for a spacious place to stay in the heart of the city for longer term, as they have rooms with a kitchenette.
+Recommended Hotel: Lemon Suites & Apartments is a great option if you’re looking for a spacious place to stay in the heart of the city for the longer term, as they have rooms with a kitchenette.
 Plus, they have an outdoor pool to cool off from the heat!

 The name La Boca means ‘the mouth’, and comes from the location at the mouth of the river.
-Today, La Boca is a working-class neighbourhood that has a reputation for being very dangerous.
+Today, La Boca is a working-class neighborhood that has a reputation for being very dangerous.
 Despite that, it’s a popular place for tourists to visit.

-It seems to be a fact that muggings are common here so stick to the tourist streets if you visit.
+It seems to be a fact that muggings are common here, so stick to the tourist streets if you visit.
 Despite its reputation, La Boca is definitely worth a visit to admire its colorful features.
-It can be easily done in an afternoon.
+It can be easily done in the afternoon.

-The neighborhood started establishing itself in the 1800s when an outbreak of yellow fever forced the residents to move elsewhere from the river/insects carrying the infection, thus Recoleta was born due to its higher terrain.
+The neighborhood started establishing itself in the 1800s when an outbreak of yellow fever forced the residents to move elsewhere from the river/insects carrying the infection.
+Thus Recoleta was born due to its higher terrain.

-This neighbourhood is also home to the famous Recoleta Cemetery in Buenos Aires.
+This neighborhood is also home to the famous Recoleta Cemetery in Buenos Aires.
 While going to a cemetery may seem like a strange thing to do on your vacation, it’s quite a popular spot to visit because of the thousands of intricate architectural details on the tombs.

 Recommended Hostel: Voyage Recoleta Hostel is set in a historic French-style building, offering both shared and private rooms.
-The hostel has a large kitchen, and beautiful common areas including a moonlit terrace to meet new friends.
+The hostel has a large kitchen and beautiful common areas, including a moonlit terrace to meet new friends.

 Recommended Hotel: Casa Calma Hotel is devoted to the culture of wellness.
 This urban oasis hotel features a beautiful vertical garden.
 It’s in the heart of the city, yet hidden away from the city in its own healing atmosphere.